-A hybrid approach to the PITC Institutes that blends in-person and online learning experiences with a community of peers is now available.
+The Trainer Institute features a blend of engaging interactive virtual sessions with faculty and online learning experiences with a community of peers.
 Trainer certification is integrated into the institute modules with real-world application opportunities to enhance practice.

-This model upholds PITC’s goal to help infant/toddler care teachers recognize and implement crucially important relationship-based practices and design care environments that are responsive to infants, toddlers, and their families.
+This model upholds PITC’s goal to support infant/toddler care teachers to recognize and implement crucially important relationship-based practices and design care environments that are responsive to infants, toddlers, and their families.

-PITC Trainer Institutes help participants learn how to enhance the professional development of infant and toddler care teachers and family child care providers, and the programs in which they work.
+PITC Trainer Institutes provide participants with learning opportunities to enhance the professional development of infant and toddler care teachers, family child care providers, and the programs in which they work.

-Intensive onsite and online sessions help participants deepen their understanding of, and acquire skills in, four institute modules and an optional coaching module:
+Intensive synchronous and asynchronous online sessions help participants deepen their understanding of, and acquire skills in, four institute modules and an optional coaching module: